openenergymonitor/emonpi2/docs/install.md

 ![emonPi2_WiFi_IP.JPG](img/emonPi2_WiFi_IP.JPG)

-**The emonPi2 should now present the emoncms login screen.** If the Register button is not shown, login with default account username `emonsd` and password `emonsd`, these can be changed once logged in.
+**The emonPi2 will now present the emoncms login screen.** If the Register button is not shown, login with default account username `emonsd` and password `emonsd`.
+We recommend changing the default username and password from the My Account page once logged in.

+## 7. EmonCMS setup

+EmonCMS is the main user interface on the emonPi/base, it can be used to store and visualise data locally or just used to configure posting data to a remote server, or both.

+The following guides are a useful resource, detailing how to use and make the most of the EmonCMS application:

+1. Start with [emonCMS: Getting started emonPi/Base](../emoncms/intro-rpi.md), this gives a useful overview of the main parts of Emoncms to familiarise with first.
+It discusses the difference between local and remote logging and introduces the emonHub software tool that is used alongside Emoncms to read data from the emonPi and any other connected sensors.
+See also the *Setup inputs and feeds* section below.

+2. The [Emoncms core concepts guide](../emoncms/coreconcepts.md) is a useful overview of terminology.
+What is an input, feed, device?
+What the difference is between the graph tool, other visualisations, apps and dashboards.

+3. There are number of pages that discuss how to use the EmonCMS graph tool: [View Graphs](../emoncms/graphs.md), [Calculating Averages](../emoncms/daily-averages.md), [Calculating Daily kWh](../emoncms/daily-kwh.md), [Exporting CSV data](../emoncms/export-csv.md).

-## 7. CT calibration selection
+## 8. CT calibration selection

 Different rating CT sensors e.g 100A, 50A, 20A etc, require differant preset calibrations.

 CT calibration is usually pre-configured in the shop as part of the order process, but you may wish to double check that your calibration configuration matches the sockets that you have plugged the CT sensors into at this point.